 14. In some instances, a toll manufacturer may need to outsource certain manufacturing or value added activities or processes on the consigned goods to other parties.
-Farming out does not transfer the ownership of the goods to the sub-contractor.
+Farming out does not transfer the ownership of the goods to the subcontractor.
 As such, it is not a supply of goods and the toll manufacturer does not have to account for output tax on the raw materials.
-On the other hand, if the sub-contractor is a GST registered person, he has to account for output tax on the value of the services supplied to the toll manufacturer and the toll manufacturer can claim the GST paid as his input tax credit.
+On the other hand, if the subcontractor is a GST registered person, he has to account for output tax on the value of the services supplied to the toll manufacturer and the toll manufacturer can claim the GST paid as his input tax credit.

-GST treatment on goods acquired by toll manufacturer for value added activities acquired by the toll manufacturer is under the account of the overseas principal, then the goods is zero rated.
+GST treatment on goods acquired by toll manufacturer for value added activities the acquisition can be claimed by him.
+However, under this scheme, if the goods acquired by the toll manufacturer is under the account of the overseas principal, then the goods is zero rated.
+The concept of ATMS can be illustrated as in appendix.

 15. A toll manufacturer may acquire goods locally for value added activities.
-If the goods are acquired under the account of the toll manufacturer, the GST charged on the acquisition can be claimed by him.
-However, under this scheme, if the goods
+If the goods are acquired under the account of the toll manufacturer, the GST charged on